WebOrigami/docs/src/content/pattern/serve.md

 > Hello, **Alice**.

-We defined the markdown-to-HTML transform such that, if it's asked for a key that doesn't end in `.html`, it will ask the inner graph for the corresponding value and return that value as is.
-One ramification of that is that, if we can ask the server for a markdown file, it will obtain that from the inner markdown graph.
+We defined the markdown-to-HTML transform such that, if it's asked for a key that doesn't end in `.html`, it will ask the inner tree for the corresponding value and return that value as is.
+One ramification of that is that, if we can ask the server for a markdown file, it will obtain that from the inner markdown tree.

 <span class="tutorialStep"></span> Browse to `Alice.md` to see the original markdown content.